Walking Festivals

 Festivals are also a great way to introduce the kids to walking as most have family walks designed for children.
 Even if you usually walk only as a family unit or by yourself, it's rewarding to occasionally share your walking experience with others who enjoy the countryside.
 If you are new to country walking, unsure about where to go, or need an incentive to get your boots on, then a Festival might be just the answer to get you started.

-walking festivals Looking forward to the 2025 season some walking festival organisers have already set dates for their events, even though detailed walk information may not yet available.
-Where 2025 dates have been confirmed we have given them below, so you can assume the event will take place.
-We expect many of the previous festivals will be repeated in 2025 but unless we have given firm dates this cannot be guaranteed.
+Looking forward to the 2026 season some walking festival organisers have already set dates for their events, even though detailed walk information may not yet available.
+Where 2026 dates have been confirmed we have given them below, so you can assume the event will take place.
+We expect many of the previous festivals will be repeated in 2026 but unless we have given firm dates this cannot be guaranteed.
 We will update as information becomes available.

 We have left listings of earlier festival details as you may wish to follow the links for earlier event reports or general information.
 The festivals are listed chronologically below.